KZGlobalTeam/cs2kz-docs/docs/mapping/api.md

 Some things to keep in mind:

-- When using the FDG this method will not work!
+- When using the FGD this method will not work!
-- You can only create this one course without the FDG.
+- You can only create this one course without the FGD.
 - Start zones can be left mid-air as long as a perfect bunnyhop is not hit.

 ### Course Starts